Glycoproteomics with FragPipe

 Protein Sequence Database The protein sequence database is specified on the Database tab.
 Use the Download or Browse options to choose the appropriate database for your analysis.
 See the Specifying a protein sequence database tutorial for more details.

-Glycan database formats supported are Byonic and pGlyco-formatted glycans provided in a text file (one glycan per line).
+Glycan database formats supported are Byonic, MetaMorpheus, and pGlyco-style glycans provided in a text file (one glycan per line).
 See example formats below.
 Glycan database files can be in .txt, .csv, .tsv, .pdb, or .glyc formats.
 If you have a different glycan database format that you would like to be supported, please contact us!

 Byonic example: HexNAc(4)Hex(5)NeuAc(2)Fuc(1)